surbas/dtwp-sfwporn/README.md

 ## Desktop Wallpaper from reddit's SFW Porn Network ##

-A python script that grabs the top image from subreddits like EarthPorn and makes it the desktop wallpaper.
+A python script that grabs the top scoring jpg image from subreddits like EarthPorn on the SFW Porn Network, and makes it the current desktop wallpaper.

-It does this without any extra packages.
+It does this without needing any extra packages.
 Every effort will be made to keep it like this, put PIL support may be needed in the future for advanced image editing techniques.

 Currently only tested on Win 7 with python 2.7, but should work with python 2.6.
-Other OS will be supported soon.
+Other OS's will be supported soon.

 Install
 -------